ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/01-otel/assignment.md

 The team would love a way to automatically identify and label transactions that appear fraudulent _before_ customers call in to report them.
 Additionally, they would like to monitor the frequency of fraudulent transactions to determine if the rate is trending upward or downward.

 You asked your data science team to estimate what it would take to develop, train, and deploy a classification model to identify fraudulent transactions.
-The work, not surprisingly, will take months.
-You unfortunately don't have that kind of time (or budget).
+The work, not surprisingly, will take months; you unfortunately don't have that kind of time (or budget).

 You remember that your DevOps team recently instrumented your trading application with OpenTelemetry.
 Since OTel is already recording every transaction to look for high latencies or failures, you are wondering if perhaps you can leverage that same data to look for fraud?
 You also remember something about Elastic having a built-in model for classification which can be easily trained and deployed.